 That’s fine and understandable, but keep in mind:

-- The sites aren’t 100% accurate as listings which were never listed in the BLC (Broker Listing Cooperative) such as pocket listings or For Sale By Owners will be missing.
+The sites aren’t 100% accurate, because listings that were never in the BLC (Broker Listing Cooperative), such as pocket listings or For Sale by Owner properties, will be missing.

-- The information on the online sites is often out of date or not accurate as not every Realtor has to manually change their listing from Active to Sold in many of the online sites.
-Unfortunately, most Realtors are not good at updating this information regularly.
-Therefore, a property might show that it’s still Active on Zillow, even though it sold nine months prior.
+The information on the online sites is often out of date or not accurate, as most Realtors are not good at updating this information regularly.
+A property might show as still ‘Active’ on Zillow, even though it sold nine months ago.

-- When professional appraisers conduct an appraisal, they only take into account homes that have sold in a particular neighborhood within the last 90 days.
+When professional appraisers conduct an appraisal, they only consider homes that have sold in a particular neighborhood within the last 90 days.
 It’s not possible to sort the data by date on the online sites, so it’s difficult to only look for properties that have sold within the last 90 days.

 Find a Realtor